Objective 8 – Earn your trust through being strong custodians of your data

 Sharing data held by government has incredible potential at both the national level and at the individual level, but it must be done prudently and safely.
 Maintaining trust with the Australian community is fundamental to realising the full potential of this national asset.
-Whilst we still have work to do, trust is increasing.
-That is why we will ensure enhanced safeguards, privacy and security protections underpin public sector data sharing arrangements.
-We are developing new data sharing and release legislation that will enshrine these protections, along with a clear, consistent and transparent approach to the safe sharing of data held by government.
+Trust is increasing and we will continue to make sure enhanced safeguards, privacy and security protections underpin public sector data sharing arrangements.
+We are developing new data sharing legislation that will enshrine these protections, along with a clear, consistent and transparent approach to the safe sharing of data held by government.

 Department of the Prime Minister and Cabinet

 Provide secure contact tracing capability to identify close contacts of people suspected of contracting the COVID-19 virus.

 - individuals do not need to remember the places and time of visits or those they have interacted with

 - provide a trusted source of data that mitigates human error

 - in conjunction with the Coronavirus Australian App and WhatsApp messaging, increase trust and confidence in Australia’s management of COVID-19 as well as empower people to manage their own responses.

 COVIDSafe is a system designed to augment Australia’s world-leading manual contact tracing capability.
 It is a combination of the COVIDSafe app that users have installed on their mobile device, and the Health Portal that State and Territory health officials (contact tracers) use to identify close contacts.

 - increasing the speed of discovering, verifying, and contacting close contacts